Release Date: October 24, 2017

 This product allows anyone with access to the Internet to explore where mountains are, whether they are low or high, scattered or continuous, snowy or snow-free,” said USGS ecosystems geographer Roger Sayre, who led the project.
 “Mountain Explorer users can visualize and compare in one place and for the first time the three major global mountain maps that have been produced,” he added.

 Mountains provide significant water, timber, and mineral resources, and food, fiber, and fuel products.
-They are home to diverse ecosystems and wildlife and are valued for their esthetic beauty and recreational offerings.
+They are home to diverse ecosystems and wildlife and are valued for their aesthetic beauty and recreational offerings.
 Mountain areas are also prone to natural hazards.
 But despite their importance, surprisingly few attempts have been made to scientifically define and map these regions worldwide with detail.

 |The Global Mountain Explorer provides information from global scales down to specific mountains, such as Borah Peak, Idaho pictured above.
 (Public domain.)|